rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:136)
 ```

-Even if the `main` thread went in error, both the executions of the `findUser` and `findRepositories` methods didn't stop and complete their execution.
+Even if the `findGitHubUser` went in error, both the executions of the `findUser` and `findRepositories` methods didn't stop and complete their execution.
 Again, we found a thread leak.
-We expected that the `main` thread should be the root of the computation, the parent thread, and if it goes in error, all the computations started from it, aka its children thread, should stop.
-However, using plain-old concurrency, this is different.
+We aim that the thread executing the `findGitHubUser` method should be the root of the computation, the parent thread, and if it goes in error, all the computations started from it, aka its children threads, should stop.
+However, using plain-old concurrency, it doesn't happen.
 We can't express any association within threads.

 We can implement some policy to fix the above problem.
 However, it takes work.
 We must keep track of all the threads the `ExecutorService` started and stop them when the parent thread goes in error.
 It's a lot of work, and it's error-prone.
 We can't rely on the JVM to do it for us.
 We need to do it manually.